Login

 Goto HUAZHONG to know more.

-These aids also assist mariners in making a safe landfall, mark isolated dangers, enable pilots to follow channels, and provide a continuous chain of charted marks for precise piloting in coastal waters.
-The U.S. Aids to Navigation System is intended for use with nautical charts, which provide valuable information regarding water depths, hazards, and other features that you will not find in an atlas or road map.
+These navigational aids play a vital role in helping mariners make safe landfalls, marking isolated dangers and allowing pilots to navigate channels efficiently.
+They create a continuous chain of charted signals for precise piloting in coastal areas.
+The U.S. Coast Guard’s Aids to Navigation System is designed to work alongside nautical charts that provide essential details about water depths, potential hazards, and other features that won't be found in conventional road maps.

-The term "aids to navigation" includes buoys, day beacons, lights, lightships, radio beacons, fog signals, marks and other devices used to provide "street" signs on the water.
-Aids To Navigation include all the visible, audible and electronic symbols that are established by government and private authorities for piloting purposes.
+Generally, "aids to navigation" covers a variety of objects such as buoys, day beacons, lights, lightships, radio beacons, fog signals, and more.
+These navigators often rely on visual, audible, and electronic symbols designated by governmental and private entities for piloting purposes.

 Types of Aids to Navigation

-• Buoys - floating objects that are anchored to the bottom.
-Their distinctive shapes and colors indicate their purpose and how to navigate around them.
+• Buoys - These are floating objects anchored to the seabed, their distinct shapes and colors signal their purpose and navigation guidance.

 Aids to Navigation Systems